Software for multi-user picking at the Pick-to-Light

 Several employees in one Pick-to-Light picking zone (multi-user picking)

 A Pick-to-Light system in a warehouse consists of many compartment displays mounted on the storage compartments.
 The displays show the picker the pick quantity directly at the storage compartment.
-The picker confirms the removal directly at the acknowledgement button of the compartment display.
+The picker confirms the pick directly at the acknowledgement button of the compartment display.

 In the standard case, picking is divided into picking zones where a single employee works.
-The Pick-to-Light software activates a single picking order for the employee (or also a batch for Multi-Order-Picking).
+The Pick-to-Light software activates a single picking order for the employee (or a batch for Multi-Order-Picking).

-In some situations, however, several employees are supposed to work in the same picking zone with Pick-to-Light .
+In some situations, however, several employees are to work in the same picking zone with Pick-to-Light .
 Each employee picks his or her own picking order.
 Here we show you the optimal Pick-to-Light process with multi-user picking and explain exactly how our software works.

 What is the solution for multi-user picking and Pick-to-Light ?

-So you start the picking order and thus activate all the matching compartment displays.
+So you start the picking order and thus activate all matching compartment displays.
 Your colleague, the second picker, does the same.
 What happens now?
-If your and his Pick-to-Light compartment displays were to light up at the same time with the same colour, you would not be able to distinguish his orders from your orders.
+If your and his Pick-to-Light compartment displays were to light up at the same time with the same color, you would not be able to distinguish his orders from your orders.

 If the displays for the two orders are switched on, the problem arises here if some compartments are occupied twice.
-In this case, the removal from the storage compartment must take place one after the other (serialisation).
+In this case, the removal from the storage compartment must take place one after the other (serialization).

-The second withdrawal is only displayed after the first withdrawal has been acknowledged.
+The second withdrawal is displayed only after the first withdrawal has been acknowledged.